 Valve Replacement Program

-Project Description Based on ongoing inspection and problems discovered in operating the system, valves are selected
+Project Description Based on ongoing inspection and problems discovered in operating the system, valves are selected for replacement or additional valves are installed.

 Environmental Review This project is a Type II Action and will not require further environmental review.